maxbates/cogeneration/doc/multimers.md

 - Data
     - [ ] Check how many multimers are included in MultiFlow data dump
+    - [ ] consider processing PDB multimers manually?
+        - [ ] better small molecule handling, especially if in binding interface
     - [ ] Acquire more binders for training
     - [ ] Review RFDiffusion training curriculum

 - Support "hotspots"
     - RFDiffusion style specification of interacting residues
+    - Method to determine hotspots from a complete structure

 - Consider residue-specific time schedules
     - e.g. for inpainting a binder, freeze the target chain at t=1